 This presents itself as a great opportunity to get to know your neighbours…and compare the layout of their apartment to yours and how much rent they’re paying.

 9. You get to know their style of parenting… especially when their child loses their sh*t

 It’s only human to overhear and mentally involve yourself in other human’s business.
 This instinct will have you being super judge-y towards the parent neighbour who you overhear one day crying hysterically in a corner after their child has spent the last 3 hours demanding playtime on the tablet.

 All we’ll say to this is – instead of judging, perhaps take that neighbour a bottle of wine.
 Those little monsters can be little terrorists when they want to be.

-10. You get to know how good (or bad) they are as musiciains
+10. You get to know how good (or bad) they are as musicians

-OR you get the aspiring musician who’s music sounds like somebody is feeding a three-week old Goulash to your earholes.
+OR you get the aspiring musician whose music sounds like somebody is feeding a three-week-old Goulash to your earholes.

 11. You learn that the old guy who seems to be topless all summer has a daily routine that includes a spritzer on their balcony at 3pm

 Well, it’s 3 pm – Spritzer-O-clock!
 Before you know it, you’ll be leaving work early to join them 😉

 12. You learn what kind of underwear they wear